virteal/side/README.md

 ### side.detach() - detach sub side action from parent side action

 When a side action is created, it is initially a child side action of another action.
-That parent action cannot succeed until all such child side actions are done. `side.detach()` remove a side action from the list of sub actions of its parent action ; a parent action that therefore does not need anymore to wait for the sub action to succeed.
+That parent action cannot succeed until all child side actions are done. `side.detach()` remove a side action from the list of sub actions of its parent action ; a parent action that therefore does not need anymore to wait for the sub action to succeed.